Sayan3990/Big-Data-PPT/Sayan-speech.md

 - Finding consumer hotspots
 - Providing services to improve user experience

-Which improves sales as well as overall performance <br/>
+Which improves sales as well as overall performance. <br/>

-> Next Slide

-Research on Innovation of Automobile Marketing Mode Based on Big Data Marketing, this is the research paper, we have chosen.
-Link, DOI, other information is given. <br/>

-> Next Slide

-Thank you all. <br/>

-> Next Slide

-We are group 1, group information is provided. </br>

-> End of PPT